javediitr/javediitr.github.io/index.md

     <td><strong>Evaluating fusion of RGB-D and inertial sensors for multimodal human action recognition</strong></td>
   </tr>
   <tr>
-    <td> Fusion of multiple modalities from different sensors is an important area of research for multimodal human action recognition.
+    <td style="text-align: justify;"> Fusion of multiple modalities from different sensors is an important area of research for multimodal human action recognition.
 In this paper, we conduct an in-depth study to investigate the effect of different parameters like input preprocessing,
 data augmentation, network architectures and model fusion so as to come up with a practical guideline for multimodal action recognition using deep learning paradigm.
 First, for RGB videos, we propose a novel image-based descriptor called stacked dense flow difference image (SDFDI), capable of capturing the spatio-temporal information present in a video sequence.